-Song of Solomon 2:5 ULT 5 Revive me with raisin cakes and refresh me with apricots, for I am weak with love.
-The woman speaking to herself UST 5 Refresh me and strengthen me with your lovemaking.
+5 Sustain me with raisin cakes; refresh me with apples, for I am sick with love.
+The woman speaking to herself

+5 Refresh me and strengthen me with your lovemaking.
 It is like eating raisins and other fruit, because I want you to love me even more.
-The woman speaking to herself What did the young woman want to revive and refresh herself?
+The woman speaking to herself

+What did the young woman want to revive and refresh herself?

 The young woman wanted raisin cakes to revive her and apricots to refresh her.

-Song of Solomon 2:6 ULT 6 His left hand is under my head, and his right hand embraces me.
-The woman speaking to the other women UST 6 I hope he puts his left arm under my head and holds me close with his right arm.
-The woman speaking to the other women Where were the young man's left and right hands?
+6 His left hand is under my head, and his right hand embraces me.
+The woman speaking to the other women

+6 I hope he puts his left arm under my head and holds me close with his right arm.
+The woman speaking to the other women

+Where were the young man's left and right hands?

 His left hand was under her head and his right hand embraced her.

-Song of Solomon 2:7 ULT 7 I want you to swear, daughters of Jerusalem, by the gazelles and the does of the fields, that you will not awaken or arouse love until she pleases.
-The woman speaking to herself UST 7 You young women of Jerusalem, I want you to take an oath, while the does and gazelles are listening, that you will not cause us to desire love until the right time comes.
-The woman speaking to herself What did the young woman want the daughters of Jerusalem's men to swear?
+7 I adjure you, O daughters of Jerusalem, by the gazelles or the does of the fields, that you not stir up or awaken love until it pleases.
+The woman speaking to herself

+7 You young women of Jerusalem, I want you to take an oath, while the does and gazelles are listening, that you will not cause us to desire love until the right time comes.
+The woman speaking to herself

+What did the young woman want the daughters of Jerusalem's men to swear?

 The young woman wanted the young women to swear that they would not interrupt the young woman and her beloved's lovemaking until it was over.

-Song of Solomon 2:8 ULT 8 There is the sound of my beloved!
-Listen, here he comes, leaping over the mountains, jumping over the hills.
-UST 8 I hear the voice of the man who loves me.
-It is as though he is leaping over the mountains and skipping over the hills What sound did the young woman hear?
+8 The voice of my beloved!
+Look!
+Here he comes, leaping over the mountains, bounding over the hills.

+8 I hear the voice of the man who loves me.
+It is as though he is leaping over the mountains and skipping over the hills

+What sound did the young woman hear?

 The young woman heard the sound of her beloved.

 What did she say her beloved was doing?

 He was leaping over the mountains and jumping over the hills.

-Song of Solomon 2:9 ULT 9 My beloved is like a gazelle or a young stag; look, he is standing behind our wall, gazing through the window, peering through the lattice.
-UST 9 like a deer or a gazelle.
+9 My beloved is like a gazelle or a young stag; look, he is standing behind our wall, gazing through the windows, peering through the lattice.

+9 like a deer or a gazelle.
 Now he is standing outside the wall of our house, looking in the window, and peering through the lattice.

 What did she say her beloved was like?

 She said her beloved was like a gazelle or a young stag.

-Song of Solomon 2:10 ULT 10 My beloved spoke to me and said, "Arise, my love; My beautiful one, come away with me.
-UST 10 He spoke to me and said, "You whom I love, get up; my beautiful one, come with me!
+10 My beloved responded and said to me, "Arise, my love; My beautiful one, and come away.

+10 He spoke to me and said, "You whom I love, get up; my beautiful one, come with me!

 What did her beloved want her to do with him?

 He wanted her to get up and go away with him.

-Song of Solomon 2:11 ULT 11 Look, the winter is past; the rain is over and gone.
-UST 11 Look, the winter has ended; the rain has stopped.
+ULT 11 for behold, the winter is past; the rain is over and gone.
+UST

+11 Look, the winter has ended; the rain has stopped.

 What did he say was past and what was over and gone?

 He said he winter was past and the rain was over and gone.

-Song of Solomon 2:12 ULT 12 The flowers have appeared in the land; the time for pruning and the singing of birds has come, and the sound of the doves is heard in our land.
-UST 12 The flowers are blooming throughout the country.
+12 The flowers have appeared in the land; the time of singing has come, and the voice of the turtledove is heard in our land.

+12 The flowers are blooming throughout the country.
 It is now time to sing; we hear the pigeons cooing.

 What had appeared in the land?